SILC: Improving Vision Language Pretraining with Self-Distillation: Introduction.

 In the self-supervised literature, enforcing local-to-global consistency by self-distillation has emerged as a powerful pretraining objective~\citep{dino, dinov2, ibot} to learn vision backbones that are competitive on classification as well as dense prediction tasks, e.g. segmentation and detection.
-However, these backbones can not directly be used for zero-shot or open vocabulary inference.
-We take motivation from these two branches of literature and unify image-text contrastive pretraining and local-to-global consistency \ours utilises web image-text dataset to learn one model that improves VLM performance on existing classification and retrieval tasks while especially improving performance on zero-shot and open vocabulary segmentation.
+However, these backbones can not directly be used for zero-shot or open vocabulary inference as they do not contain any notion of class or language in the model.
+In this work, we propose SILC, which combines the advantages of these two branches and unifies image-text contrastive pretraining and local-to-global consistency learning. \ours{} utilises a web image-text dataset to learn one model that improves VLM performance on existing classification and retrieval tasks while especially improving performance on zero-shot and open vocabulary segmentation, open vocabulary detection, captioning and Visual Question Answering~(VQA).

 Our contributions are as follows: 1.
 We propose a novel training framework for VLMs that pairs contrastive pretraining on image-text data with self-distillation on web images.
-2. We show that \ours scales better with training duration than baselines and achieves significant improvements on all VLM tasks.
-3. We show that our learned model especially improves zero-shot segmentation and open vocabulary segmentation tasks.
-4. We contribute a new foundation model that sets a new state of the art on zero-shot classification, few-shot classification, image-to-text and text-to-image retrieval, zero-shot semantic segmentation and open vocabulary semantic segmentation.
+2. While conceptually very simple, we show that by learning stronger visual features with better local understanding, \ours{} models offer consistent improvements on multitude of computer vision tasks.
+These improvements are especially apparent on tasks that require better local understanding including zero-shot segmentation, open vocabulary segmentation, open vocabulary detection, captioning and Visual Question Answering~(VQA).
+3. We contribute a new foundation model that sets a new state of the art on zero-shot classification, few-shot classification, image-to-text and text-to-image retrieval, zero-shot semantic segmentation and open vocabulary semantic segmentation.